Roenbaeck/sisula/README.md

 The current version is built in [JScript](http://en.wikipedia.org/wiki/JScript) and should run using the [Windows Scripting Host](http://en.wikipedia.org/wiki/Windows_Script_Host) in any Windows version from the last decade.
 There are no special requirements or dependencies.

+### ETL
+The ETL branch contains an SQL driven ELT framework for data warehouse automation.
+This framework can be used with SQL Server and is particularly useful for [Anchor Modeling](http://www.anchormodeling.com).
+There is a playlist of video tutorials on how to use it available here: https://www.youtube.com/playlist?list=PLG6-3kKEOyYlWEaEFzhcARtjqHU6zn1cH

 ###  Sisulator
 The sisulator takes an XML file as input and converts this into a JSON-compatible object according to a mapping ruleset.
 It will then